ray-project/ray/doc/source/workflows/basics.rst

 Passing nested arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Unlike Ray tasks, when you pass a list of ``Workflow`` outputs to a step, the values are fully resolved.
-This ensures that all a step's ancestors are fully executed prior to the step starting:
+Like Ray tasks, when you pass a list of ``Workflow`` outputs to a step, the values are not resolved.
+But we ensure that all ancestors of a step are fully executed prior to the step starting:

 .. code-block:: python

-    @workflow.step
+    @ray.remote
-    def add(values: List[int]) -> int:
+    def add(values: List[ray.ObjectRef[int]]) -> int:
+        # although those value are not resolved, they have been
+        # fully executed and checkpointed.
+This guarantees exactly-once
+        # execution semantics.
-        return sum(values)
+        return sum(ray.get(values))

-    @workflow.step
+    @ray.remote
     def get_val() -> int:
         return 10